-A: There are no formal limits on the number of candidates a person can sponsor on any one weekend.
-There are practical limits: sponsor 28 and you get to clean the center all by yourself!
-But seriously, taking on the responsibility of sponsoring more than a few (2 or 3) should only be undertaken with prayer and discernment.
+There are no formal limits on the number of candidates a person can sponsor on any one weekend.
+Taking on the responsibility of sponsoring more than a few (2 or 3) should only be undertaken with prayer and discernment.
 One is an ideal number.
 Two are doable.
 Three is stretching.
 Four or more? … only in special circumstances.

 There is a limit on the number of people from any one church who can attend, regardless of who sponsors them: one per table.
 We are running four tables these days, so the limit is four per church.